 - Would I do this if there were no search engines?

-If the answer to either one of these is anything else than a straight “yes”, I would recommend giving it a second thought.
+If the answer to either one of these is anything else than a straight “yes”, you want to give it a second thought.

 Google’s rules are changing

-Of course, it is possible to let an agency specialised in search engine optimisation do the work.
+Of course, if you’re not interested in learning SEO for beginners, you can always hire someone to do it for you.
 However, as a general rule of thumb for choosing between the ones out there: any agency that is serious about what they do, does not promise quick results or top rankings to their clients.